TheTrebuchet/Old-Style-Sankey/README.md

 Specify input/operation/output with +/=/- and type in text that will be displayed in the block. *General convention is that blocks should come in a sequence of outputs, operations and inputs, but that's just you choice*

+If you want to make loops, just make +@ for loop input and -@ for loop output.
+Currently only one loop is supported.

 ```txt
 #s
 =1038.34 wet bicarbonate